dante-padley/wordle-project/README.md

 ### PROJECT 5

 No setup needed for this project.
-The newest endpoint is /game.
+The newest service is /game.

 Refer to Project 4 Execution for execution instructions.

 ### PROJECT 4 INITIALIZATION

-Cron job setup:
+Cron job setup (only do this after following the project 3 initialization):

 Navigate to the fastapi director